igor-elovikov/sbsapi/README.md

 * Support for package stack
 * Parameters visibility should be cached (or be a user responsibility)
 * Examples
+* vcpkg manifest
 * C#?

+### Dependencies

+All dependencies can be installed from vcpkg (including third-party coming with the SDK)
+* boost::hana
+* spdlog
+* range-v3
+* pybind11
+* OpenImageIO
+* utf8cpp
+* tinyxml

+### Build

+You need an environment variable `SBS_SDK_PATH` pointing to Substance Material SDK directory.

+Currently, for Win32 `d3d11pc_blend` is used and for OSX it's `ogl3_blend` (can be configured in CMakeLists)

+To use custom python installation for bindings uncomment defining `CUTOM_PYTHON_DIR` in CMakeLists and set it accordingly.

 ### C++
 ```c++